 As Zafar approached 87 years of age, his health started deteriorating rapidly.
 He was spoon-fed but soon found that difficult too, as his throat got paralyzed.
 He became lean and weak.
 His face and body grew skinny, and his feet and hands trembled.
 On November 7, 1862, he breathed his last.
 His last desire was to be buried in his motherland, but it was never fulfilled.
 The British buried him near the same house without even marking his grave.
 His wife Zeenat passed away 20 years after Zafar’s death.
 By then, everybody had forgotten where his grave was located.
 So, she was buried roughly near the place where the Britishers assumed her husband's grave was.
 The last rites of their son were also conducted similarly.

 Meanwhile, in Ratnagiri, King Thibaw died in exile by the end of 1916.
 The king was entombed within the premises of Thiba Palace.
 Although his wife, Queen Supalayat, was allowed to return to Burma, she was denied permission to take the king's coffin along.
 Today archeologists say that there are not many details left on the king.
 The locals also have little connection with him as he was to them a foreigner.
 However, his daughter, Princess Phaya, is highly respected by the locals as she had willingly chosen to stay in Ratnagiri and make the small town her home.
-At present, Thiba palace is a museum and a popular tourist destination.
+At present, Thiba Palace is a museum and a popular tourist destination.

 Author